Bay to Birdwood: History

 In 2001, several changes took place.
-SA Water took over as sponsor, and there were several changes to the committee, which would not only organise the Run, but also the Classic event, which had previously been organised by the National Motor Museum.
-From 2001, both events would be organised by the same committee, and both would follow the same route, the starting point of which was changed from Glenelg to the Barratt Reserve at West Beach, owing to traffic bottlenecks around Glenelg.
-The cars would turn east past the airport and along Tapleys Hill Road to Anzac Highway, with computer-controlled traffic lights adding smooth passage.
+SA Water took over as sponsor, and there were several changes to the committee, which would not only organised the Run, but also the Classic event, which had previously been organised by the National Motor Museum.
+From 2001, both events would be organised by the same committee, and both would follow the same route, the starting point of which was changed from Glenelg to the Barratt Reserve at West Beach, owing to housing developments impacting the event start.
+The vehicles would turn east past the airport and along Tapleys Hill Road to Anzac Highway, with computer-controlled traffic lights adding smooth passage.

 As of its 30th anniversary in 2010, the Bay to Birdwood Run was being held every two years, open to vehicles manufactured before 1956, alternating each year with the Bay to Birdwood Classic for vehicles manufactured from 1956 to 1977.
-In 2013, the route of the Classic changed its previous routing: instead of travelling via North East Road, the cars would travel along Tapleys Hill Road, Anzac Highway and Greenhill Road and then turn into Glen Osmond Road and travel up the South Eastern Freeway.
-This would take the cars past Verdun, Balhannah, Oakbank, Woodside, Charleston, and Mount Torrens en route to Birdwood.
+In 2013, for one year only, the route of the Classic changed its previous routing: instead of travelling via North East Road, the cars would travel along Tapleys Hill Road, Anzac Highway and Greenhill Road and then turn into Glen Osmond Road and travel up the South Eastern Freeway.
+This would take the vehicles past Verdun, Balhannah, Oakbank, Woodside, Charleston, and Mount Torrens en route to Birdwood.

 Prior to 2020, the Bay to Birdwood Classic event was held in odd-numbered years and was for vehicles manufactured from 1956 to 1986, thus focusing on vintage and veteran vehicles.
-Since 2020, the annual event has welcomed all historic vehicles regardless of manufacturing year.
+Since 2020, the annual event has welcomed all historical vehicles over the age of 30 years.

-In 2020, during the COVID-19 pandemic, the Bay to Birdwood was one of the first major large-scale public events to take place after the first national pandemic restrictions, and the 40th anniversary edition was modified to suit the changed conditions for public events.
+In 2020, during the COVID-19 pandemic, the Bay to Birdwood was one of the first major large-scale public events to take place after the first national pandemic restrictions and the 40th-anniversary edition was modified to suit the changed conditions for public events.
 The format was popular, attracting around 90,000 spectators.
-However the 2021 event, due to take place on 26 September, did not go ahead, due to an increased number of cases of COVID-19 in the state.
+However, the 2021 event, did not go ahead due to an increased number of cases of a particular strain of COVID-19 in the state.

-The 2022 event, to be held in October, will include electric-modified vehicles for the first time, and some 1,500 drivers are expected to participate.
+In 2022, the event changed from the last weekend of September to being held in October and included electric-modified vehicles for the first time, and was capped at 1500 vehicles.
+In 2023, the order of departure was changed featuring pre-1930s and awards entries and pre-1950s vehicles at the head of the parade.

-The archive of programs from all events is available on the Bay to Birdwood website.
+The archive of programs from all events is available on the RAA Bay to Birdwood website.